IMF team to visit Pakistan this month in final bailout push

 “After today’s IMF statement, the expectation is that the bailout is pretty much there,” said Saad Hashemy, Chief Economist for Pakistani brokerage house Topline Securities.

-But he added that there are questions regarding the time frame of when Pakistan would start receiving the money and the exact contours of the assistance programme.
+But he added that there are questions regarding the time frame of when Pakistan would start receiving the money and the exact contours of the assistance program.

 “There are questions if there will be any further devaluations, how much interest rates will be hiked, what taxation measures are expected of Pakistan, and will there be any further increase in electricity or gas prices?”
 Hashemy added.